jokester/beancount-fava-starter/README.md

 ## Requirements

-- MacOS / Linux: a recent installation with `bash` and `python3` is likely to be fine.
+- MacOS / Linux / Unices: a recent installation with `bash` and `python3` is likely to be fine.
+Some distributions require `python3-venv` `python3-dev` or alike package.

-- Other Unices: you may need extra OS packages to install packages from `pip`.
+- Windows (WSL2): Should work like a Linux Distribution

-- Windows / WSL: not tested yet.
-Reports / PRs are welcome.
+(If you have trouble running, issues/PRs are welcome)

 ## How to use